In the field of colour theory tone describes the darkness of a colour or hue.

 - In the context of additive colour models such as RGB or HSB, a darker tone of a hue is produced by reducing its colour brightness.
 The result is a desaturated, muted version of the original colour.

-- In the context of subtractive colour models such as CMY and RYB, A darker tone (or shade) of a colour is achieved by adding black to it.
+- In the context of subtractive colour models such as CMY and RYB, A darker tone (or shade) of a colour is achieved by adding black or a darker colour to it.
 The result is a desaturated, muted version of the original colour.

 - In photography, tone refers to the different shades of grey that can be produced, ranging from pure white to pure black.